-In December 2019, Forte will open a call for proposals under the national programme on applied welfare research.
-The call will include five different grant types and will be focused on eight prioritised research areas.
+In December 2020, Forte will open a call for proposals under the national programme on applied welfare research.
+The call will include three different grant types and will be focused on eight prioritised research areas.

 Forte’s national programme on applied welfare research aims to strengthen long-term knowledge expansion and development within the field of applied social services, and to strengthen collaboration between research and practice.
-In mid-December 2019, Forte will open the third annual call for proposals under the programme.
-The call will be open for applications until the end of February 2020.
+In December 2020, Forte will open a call for proposals under the programme for applied welfare and the call will close in February 2021.

 Focus of the research